 DIfE – GERMAN DIABETES RISK SCORE

-By means of the test, adults can easily, quickly and very precisely determine their personal risk of developing type 2 diabetes within the next five years.
+By means of the test, adults can easily, quickly and very precisely determine their personal risk of developing type 2 diabetes within the next ten years.

 At the end of the online test you are given individually customized recommendations on how to reduce your risk.
 You can try out directly how much you can influence your risk, for example by lowering the value you entered for your waist circumference, or by increasing your value for whole-grain bread consumption.
 Another new feature is that you can compare your test result on a graph with an average person of the same age and sex.
 This helps you to better assess your personal result in the appropriate context.